jaydendonham/MIST353-HW4-HW5/README.md

 ### Page 3

-Page 3 allows employers to add locations for contract work or postings for jobs to a page viewable by any potential workers or applicants.
+Page 3 allows people to view location details for considering job postings that are available in the area.

 This will use the APIs 'Location' and 'Occupation'